davidrbradshaw/HPCC/cluster-install-rought-draft.md

 ```
 3. Once rebooted, re-connect and login through SSH.

-4. verify that SELinux is disabled:
+4. Verify that SELinux is disabled:
 ```
 sestatus
 ```